Ampex/messageBoard/README.md

-It is a simply message board app for guests.
+It is a simple message board app for guests.

 # Live demo here: [DEMO](https://ampex.github.io/messageBoard/)